 On a late summer evening, we received a phone call from our babysitter.
 Panicked, she blurted out, “Mrs. Pedersen, I’m so sorry to be calling, but I can’t find Billy.
 I’ve looked everywhere, inside and outside, and I can’t find him.”
 “We’ll be right home.”
 Leaving the dinner abruptly, we raced home to find neighbors gathered outside.
 They had searched their houses, yards, and garages—and no Billy.
 They continued to search while we calmed the sitter and joined the hunt for our beloved son.
 My husband, Mike, searched the garage and surrounding area while I took a quick sweep of the house.
 No Billy.
 My heart sank.
 Where is he?
 Praying, I decided to take one more careful sweep of the house, starting with his room.
 And there, underneath his bed, was Billy, sound asleep.
 Filled with relief, my heart rejoiced for our son, who had been lost, was now found!

-This Sunday’s Gospel reflects on Jesus’ primary ministry of seeking and saving the lost: a little sheep alone, a coin misplaced, and two sons far from the Father’s heart.
+This Sunday’s Gospel reflects on Jesus’ primary ministry of seeking and saving the lost: a little lost sheep, a coin misplaced, and two sons far from the Father’s heart.
 Every parent experiences the fear of losing a child: a toddler wandering from home; a young child disappearing in autism; a child abducted off the street; an adult child drowning in mental illness, drawn by addiction, devoured by darkness, or shattered by abuse.
-Jesus came to seek those especially lost in sin.
+Jesus came to seek the lost, the lonely, and those caught up in sin.
 God never, ever, stops searching for our children—His children—no matter the cost.

 National Public Radio reported on a mother from South America, whose young adult daughter was kidnapped by human traffickers years ago.
 Since then, she has spent her life scouring the roughest neighborhoods for her beloved child.
 When asked if she was frightened facing such danger, she responded, “I have lost my daughter.
 I have nothing else to lose.
 I will never stop searching for her.”